 Horse Eligibility for the Ranching Heritage Challenge

-All foals bred by a Ranching Heritage Breeder will be eligible to be nominated into the Ranching Heritage Challenge.
+All foals bred by a Ranching Heritage Breeder and their associates will be eligible to be nominated into the Ranching Heritage Challenge.
 Ranches have the opportunity to nominate weanlings to the program.
 Nominations can be submitted along with the foal’s registration papers.
 Because much of the benefit of the program is adding value to young ranch horses, ranches are encouraged to ensure the horse is enrolled and ownership is transferred at the time of sale.
 As long as the foal is eligible for the program, anyone can enroll and make the nomination payments for the horse in the Ranching Heritage Challenge.

 Ranching Heritage Challenge enrollments began with the 2011 foal crop and the payment schedule applies to 2011 and subsequent foal crops.